 From the name, one may believe the tool is relegated to test processes.
 Indeed that was the initial intent and implementation.
-Since its launch however, TestLink has been applied to inspection steps, oven verification, pick and place machines, laser marking tools, certificate of compliance printers, ultrasonic welders, and more.
+Since its launch, however, TestLink has been applied to inspection steps, oven verification, pick and place machines, laser marking tools, certificate of compliance printers, ultrasonic welders, and more.
 Now the value of automating data collection is appreciated beyond test processes and across the Benchmark manufacturing activities.

 Leading in Process Improvement

 Data is only as good as the process used to collect the information.
-Ensuring data is accurate and reliably collected is a goal of sound manufacturing processes focused on product quality.
+Ensuring data is accurate and reliably collected is a goal of good manufacturing processes focused on product quality.
 Benchmark has a longstanding tradition of leading with creative solutions and designing the tools required for data-driven process improvement before those tools are available on the market.
 Indeed, the internally developed systems at Benchmark have received customer accolades and testimonials that our tools are better than those available commercially on the market today.

-No matter how complex, or for which purpose a test solution is required, Benchmark has the engineering expertise to start with a vision of the test need and to be able to drive the test design to completion.
-The advanced test design process we implement includes the requisite planning, design reviews, documentation, etc. which are expected of a mature design firm.
+No matter how complex or for which purpose a test solution is required, Benchmark has the engineering expertise to start with a vision of the test need and to be able to drive the test design to completion.
+The advanced test design process we implement includes the requisite planning, design reviews, documentation, etc., which are expected of a mature design firm.
 Throughout it all, a foundation of reliable, relevant data drives performance and excellence in all we do.

 Up next, I'll be tackling the topic of data storage for medical devices and then some of the woes of tester validation.
 Stay tuned for these and more topics relating to a test road map for a successful product launch.

 Want to talk to Paul about your specific process data challenges?
 Contact us!